 At that point, the conversion that we discussed above can occur- your spousal benefit would then convert to your own retired worker's benefit.

 The impact of filing early for Social Security Benefits

-It is fairly well known that you have the ability to apply for Social Security Benefits early, beginning at age 62, or when your benefits become fully vested at age 67.
-The decision you make has impacts on your life and I would like to share those with you in this section.
+It is pretty well known that you can apply for Social Security Benefits early, beginning at age 62 or when your benefits become fully vested at age 67.
+Your decision impacts your life, and I would like to share those with you in this section.